 Before starting your next Sprint, make your next backlog priorities Ready.

 Some teams are really strict about their Definition of Ready.
 Some are a little more relaxed.

 Here are 3 simple steps to implement a "Definition of Done" for your team:

-A good starting point for your team can be:
+A Definition of Ready example for your team can be: